 This was an elementary but important thing for me to understand, in my turn, after so many people who understood it before me: I can discover great humanistic culture, learn, comprehend and communicate deep human truth and still behave and live like a fool.
 The knowledge of wisdom can coexist and does coexist with foolishness and stupidity.
-Even worse, one can think right, precisely, with method, with excellent knowledge of reality and so better lead other people into error and miserable life.
+Even worse, knowledge can amplify the impact of foolishness; one can think right, precisely, with method, with excellent knowledge of reality and so better lead other people into big error and miserable life.

 One thing is to possess much wisdom, another to make good use of it when you think practice.
 High culture and deep humanity in understanding, can dream away, distracted throughout one’s life, sterile and idle like dusty, never opened coffers.